Skip to Main Content

 Elaine K. Ng

-A close-up detail of a textile work featuring a patchwork of rectangular linen panels in muted tones of lavender, dusty rose, sage green, slate grey, and mustard yellow.
+A textile work featuring a patchwork of rectangular linen panels in muted tones of lavender, dusty rose, sage green, slate grey, and mustard yellow.
 Various organic, pebble-like shapes in contrasting earth tones are appliquéd onto the panels using visible stitching.
 Delicate, wandering lines of white dashed embroidery and pink fabric piping travel across the composition, suggesting cartographic features like paths or coastlines.
 The texture of the woven fabric is prominent throughout.

 Mandy Lamb